Waist-to-height ratio

 The waist-to-height ratio (WHtR, (Note: The abbreviation WHR is more commonly used for Waist–hip ratio, although WHpR is preferred.) or WSR: waist-to-stature ratio) is the waist circumference divided by body height, both measured in the same units.

 WHtR is a measure of the distribution of body fat.
 Higher values of WHtR indicate higher risk of obesity-related cardiovascular diseases, which are correlated with both total fat mass (adiposity) and abdominal obesity.

 History

-In 1996, WHtR was first suggested by Ashwell and Cole as a simple health risk assessment tool because "it is was identified as a proxy for harmful central adiposity since WHtR was correlated with abdominal CT scan".
+In 1996, WHtR was first suggested by Ashwell and Cole as a simple health risk assessment tool because "it was identified as a proxy for harmful central adiposity since WHtR was correlated with abdominal CT scan".
 A boundary value of 0.5 was proposed to indicate increased risk.
 A WHtR of over 0.5 signifies an increased risk; a 2010 systematic review of published studies concluded that "WHtR may be advantageous because it avoids the need for age-, sex- and ethnic-specific boundary values".

 According to World Health Organization guidance, the waist circumference is usually measured midway between the lower rib and the iliac crest.